A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Introduction

-Therefore, both the meta-analytic framework and the SB-DLNM assume that there is a single exposure–lag-response underlying association, from which each specific location is allowed to deviate moderately.
-In practice, this assumption implies that the exposure–lag-response relationship is rather coherent across geographic areas.
+Both the meta-analytic framework and the SB-DLNM assume that there is a single exposure-lag-response underlying association, from which each specific location is allowed to deviate moderately.
+In practice, this assumption implies that the exposure-lag-response relationship is rather coherent across geographic areas.
 However, this could be violated under certain real-world conditions.
 Spatial heterogeneity, arising from differences in demographics, urban form, baseline health conditions, or socioeconomic status, can generate markedly distinct local responses to the same environmental exposure.
 Ignoring this variability could eventually lead to biased estimates and misleading interpretations.

 For this reason, we propose a novel extension of the DLNM: a Bayesian mixture model of DLNMs with an embedded clustering structure, which we call DLNM-Clust.
 In this framework, each area (e.g., region or municipality) is probabilistically assigned to one of $C$ latent clusters, with each cluster characterized by its own DLNM specification.
-This structure allows the model to capture exposure–lag–response associations that are common to most areas, as well as those that are specific to a few areas only.
+This structure enables the model to capture both global exposure-lag-response associations shared across the majority of regions and local patterns unique to specific clusters of areas.
+Hence, while previous approaches focus on the estimation of continuous spatially varying relationships, our model provides a distinct methodological shift by discretizing these variations into latent clusters of areas with shared exposure-lag-response profiles.

 The proposed modeling strategy offers several advantages.
-First, it enables the estimation of region-specific exposure–lag-response functions, reflecting differences in vulnerability or contextual exposures.
+First, it enables the estimation of region-specific exposure-lag-response functions, reflecting differences in vulnerability or contextual exposures.
 Second, it uncovers latent spatial patterns, potentially revealing groups of regions with similar response profiles.
 Third, adopting a Bayesian framework provides principled inference on both parameter estimates and cluster assignments, fully accounting for uncertainty.
-To the best of the authors knowledge, this is the first mixture modeling proposal in this regard in the context of the DLNM framework, even though some authors have already used mixture distributions within the DLNM framework for dealing with outliers \citep{economou2025flexible}.
+To the best of the authors' knowledge, this is the first mixture modeling proposal in this regard in the context of the DLNM framework, even though some authors have already used mixture distributions within the DLNM framework for dealing with outliers \citep{economou2025flexible}.